The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 During a McKinsey case interview, candidates may encounter a variety of case types that cover different industries, functions, and challenges.
 The following is just a selection of potential case problems that you would need to solve.

-For instance, consider the following real McKinsey case example.
+For instance, consider another real McKinsey case example.

 You are working with an operator of a specific type of machines.
 They break down at different rates at different locations.
 What factors can you think of why that would happen?